Core Data Concepts

 Empower abides by the data management paradigm known as the Medallion Architecture.
 Medallion focuses on enabling rapid, reliable, and scalable data pipelines, while providing robust data governance and quality checks.

-The Medallion Architecture is typically represented as a series of layers or stages, each with a specific role in data processing.
+The Medallion Architecture is typically represented as a series of stages, each with a specific role in data processing.
 Here's a simplified representation: